 Academic Background

 I am currently a postdoctoral research fellow (DAWN Fellow) at the Cosmic Dawn Center, affiliated with the Niels Bohr Institute at the University of Copenhagen.
-Previously, I was part of the Cavendish Laboratory, University of Cambridge, working with Roberto Maiolino and Sandro Tacchella within the Kavli Institute for Cosmology.
-I completed my PhD at Sidney Sussex College, supervised by Renske Smit and Roberto Maiolino.
-Before my PhD, I was at the Institute of Astronomy for the Master of Advanced Study in Astrophysics.
-I completed my undergraduate degree at the University of Leiden, studying Physics and Astronomy.
+Previously, I was at the University of Cambridge as part of Sidney Sussex College, working within the Cavendish Laboratory and the Kavli Institute for Cosmology, where I also obtained my PhD in 2022.

 My research interests revolve around galaxy formation and evolution in the early Universe: how the first stars and galaxies were formed, how they for the first time synthesised elements heavier than helium, and how they subsequently brought about the Reionisation of the Universe, a major phase transition that turned the neutral Universe back to a (mostly) ionised state.
 To this end, I am leading several ALMA observing programs and I am involved in large international collaborations as an Associate Member of the James Webb Space Telescope NIRSpec Guaranteed Time Observations team.